julieechow/Distributed-Model-Contingency-Learning/README.md

     Extract the ZIP file to your desired location<br>
     Open extracted folder in RStudio and navigate to it in your file browser

 4) Extract data files: Large data files (original_data, simulated_data and output files) are stored as a single zip file using Git LFS (Large File Storage).
-After cloning or downloading the repository, extract the zip file containing data by double clicking the zip file in your file browser.<br>
+After cloning or downloading the repository, extract the zip file containing data by double clicking the zip file in your file browser.

 Note for Git users: If you have Git LFS installed, the zip file will be automatically downloaded when you clone the repository.
 If you do not have Git LFS installed, you can download it [here](https://git-lfs.com)